2021 Brazil Travel Guide

 8. Dona Marta Look-out

 Dona Marta Lookout (or Mirante Dona Marta) is THE place to be for the best views of the Sugarloaf from a lower vantage point than from the Corcovado (and closer).
 But beware: getting to Dona Marta look-out requires driving through some favela and deserted routes.

-When I went there in February 2020, I decided to go for sunset views and got an Uber to take me up 30 minutes before sunset.
+When I went there, I decided to go for sunset views and got an Uber to take me up 30 minutes before sunset.
 The drive through some rough roads and up very steep hills can be unsettling.